-- Chapter 1, Introduction, provides a brief introduction to the purpose of this standard. - Chapter 2, Language Structure, presents some general ideas, principles, and assumptions underlying the development of the ArchiMate metamodel and introduces the ArchiMate framework. - Chapter 3, Business Layer, covers the definition and usage of the business layer concept, together with examples. - Chapter 4, Application Layer, covers the definition and usage of the application layer concept, together with examples. - Chapter 5, Technology Layer, covers the definition and usage of the technical infrastructure layer concept, together with examples. - Chapter 6, Cross-Layer Dependencies, and Chapter 7, Relationships, cover the definition of relationship concepts in a similar way. - Chapter 8, Architecture Viewpoints, presents and clarifies a set of architecture viewpoints, developed in ArchiMate based on practical experience.
+- Chapter 1, Introduction, provides a brief introduction to the purpose of this standard. - Chapter 2, Language Structure, presents some general ideas, principles, and assumptions underlying the development of the ArchiMate metamodel and introduces the ArchiMate Framework. - Chapter 3, Business Layer, covers the definition and usage of the business layer concept, together with examples. - Chapter 4, Application Layer, covers the definition and usage of the application layer concept, together with examples. - Chapter 5, Technology Layer, covers the definition and usage of the technical infrastructure layer concept, together with examples. - Chapter 6, Cross-Layer Dependencies, and Chapter 7, Relationships, cover the definition of relationship concepts in a similar way. - Chapter 8, Architecture Viewpoints, presents and clarifies a set of architecture viewpoints, developed in ArchiMate based on practical experience.
 All ArchiMate viewpoints are described in detail.
 For each viewpoint the comprised concepts and relationships, the guidelines for the viewpoint use, and the goal and target group and of the viewpoint are specified.
-Furthermore, each viewpoint description contains example models. - Chapter 9, Language Extension Mechanisms, handles extending and/or specializing the ArchiMate language for specialized or domain-specific purposes. - Chapter 10, Motivation Extension, describes an optional language extension with concepts, relationships, and viewpoints for expressing the motivation for an architecture (e.g., stakeholders, concerns, goals, principles, and requirements). - Chapter 11, Implementation and Migration Extension, describes an optional language extension with concepts, relationships, and viewpoints for expressing the implementation and migration aspects of an architecture (e.g., project, programs, plateaus, and gaps). - Chapter 12, Future Directions, is an informative chapter that identifies extensions and directions for developments in the next versions of the language.
+Furthermore, each viewpoint description contains example models. - Chapter 9, Language Extension Mechanisms, handles extending and/or specializing the ArchiMate language for specialized or domain-specific purposes. - Chapter 10, Motivation Extension, describes an optional language extension with concepts, relationships, and viewpoints for expressing the motivation for an architecture (e.g., stakeholders, concerns, goals, principles, and requirements). - Chapter 11, Implementation and Migration Extension, describes an optional language extension with concepts, relationships, and viewpoints for expressing the implementation and migration aspects of an architecture (e.g., project, programs, plateaus, and gaps).